gap-actions/run-pkg-tests/README.md

 All of the following inputs are optional.

-- `NO_COVERAGE`:
+- `coverage`:
-  - Boolean that determines whether or not to suppress gathering coverage.
+  - Boolean that determines whether GAP is instructed to collect code coverage via the `--cover` argument.
-  - default: `'false'`
+  - default: `'true'`
 - `testfile`:
   - Name of the GAP file to be read for executing the package tests.
   - default: The `TestFile` specified in `PackageInfo.g`